 Many companies have already bought into the value of implementing a Deal Desk in their organization to help align the process of non-standard deals.
 These companies understand that deals of this sort require an alignment across multiple deals that other deals do not.

-Deal Desk is a place where all relevant stake-holders – sales, finance, product, legal, success, and others – can discuss and work through deals, usually ones that are non-standard
+Deal Desk is a place where all relevant stakeholders – sales, finance, product, legal, success, and others – can discuss and work through deals, usually non-standard ones

-In order for a Deal Desk to succeed, there are some things that are table stakes:
+For a Deal Desk to succeed, some things are table stakes:

 First, the role of a Deal Desk manager must be clearly defined: what are the responsibilities of the person charged with its management?

-Things such as proposals for complex deals, managing their workflow, and owning the approval process are all generally under the purview of Deal Desk.
+Things such as proposals for complex deals, managing their workflow, and owning the approval process are generally under Deal Desk's purview.

 - Sales Reps